keithalewis/math/bsmbs.md

 $N_t = n(t, R_t, S_t)$ is the amount held in the stock at time $t$.
 The value of the position at $t$ is $V_t = M_t R_t + N_t S_t$.

-Dropping the $t$ subscript and using the Ito calculus
+Dropping the $t$ subscript and using the Itô calculus
 $$
 \begin{aligned}
 dV &= (M\,dR + R\,dM + dM\,dR) + (N\,dS + S\,dN + dN\,dS \\